SHABANA-M111/SHABANA-M111/README.md

-Hi there 👋, I'm Shabana!
+👋 Hi, I'm Shabana!
-💻 About Me:
-I'm a BTech graduate (2023), currently learning and exploring Software Development.

-Building small projects to improve my skills and understand how things work.

-Open to trying out different tools, technologies, and ideas.

-🛠 What I’m Learning:
+🎓 A Mechanical Engineer by degree.
+💻 A curious coder by heart.

+“Even I don’t belong to coding, but coding belongs to everyone.”

+Just trying, just learning — one line of code at a time.
-Languages: Python, JavaScript, HTML, CSS
+Exploring Python, JavaScript, HTML, CSS

-Tools: VS Code, GitHub, learning Node.js
+Tinkering with tools like VS Code, GitHub, Node.js

-Just Exploring For Now:
-Learning at my own pace
+🌱 Taking it slow, learning at my own pace.

-Open to connecting with others who are also learning and experimenting
+🤝 Open to connect with fellow learners.

-Connect With Me:

-Email: shabana.studys@gmail.com
+📧 shabana.studys@gmail.com